Accenture/generator-mario/README.md

 The most important is the difference between the **file naming conventions** and the **variable naminng coventions**. **Files** follow the **hypen case** (my-file-model.js) where **variables/contructors** follow the **camel case** (MyModel, MyCollection) conventions.

 Note: In order for the generator to work properly each **sub-generator expects the file names  to be hyphen case** so it can automatically convert the name into the camel case when needed.

+Templates (-t, --template) are also important.
+Generator is expecting from you that your custom template file will be in form `name-template.hbs` or `name-view-type-template.hbs`.
+Which means `name.hbs` will not work.

 ### Output Directory